idoAl/training_setup/remote access/README.md

 Read more about ssh here: https://en.wikipedia.org/wiki/Secure_Shell

 ### How to set it up?
-First we'll need to set up a ssh server on the VM.
+First we'll need to set up an ssh server on the VM.
 We are going to use OpenSSH which is an open source ssh server.

 * Run sudo apt install openssh-server
-* When it's finished, a ssh server daemon (https://en.wikipedia.org/wiki/Daemon_(computing)) should be running.
+* When it's finished, an ssh server daemon (https://en.wikipedia.org/wiki/Daemon_(computing)) should be running.
 Make sure by running "ps -e | grep ssh" and look for sshd (d stands for daemon)

 Check out more at: https://help.ubuntu.com/lts/serverguide/openssh-server.html

-### Set up a ssh client
+### Set up an ssh client

 MobaXterm has a good ssh client.
 You can download the home edition at: https://mobaxterm.mobatek.net/download-home-edition.html